RoseWild15/PortfolioProjects/SQL/README.md

 • Explore the cleaned data for insights & trends.

 ## Key Insights
-• The United States historically (2020 - 2023) has had the most layoffs.
+• The United States historically has had the most layoffs (256,559).

-• (2020) Uber had the most layoffs.
+• The company with the most layoffs was Amazon with 18,150.

-  (2021)
+• The industry most affected by layoffs was Consumer industry with 45,182.